Subshifts with sparse traces: Examples

 From this, it easily follows that in every path in $X$, every cell (that is visited at all) is visited infinitely many times, and that no path in $X$ is bounded. \qee \end{example}

 \begin{example} Consider the substitution $\tau_2$ defined by

 Define $X$ as in the previous example.
-It is clear that paths in $X$ are not uniformly ascending or bounded.
+From the fact that the total offset $f(n) = 3^n$ of the path $\tau_2^n(\nearrow)$ is unbounded but $f(n)/5^n \rightarrow 0$ and the primitiveness of the subsitution, it is clear that paths in $X$ are not uniformly ascending or bounded.
 Nevertheless, there is a path in $X$ where every cell is visited a finite number of times.
 Namely, the limit of $\tau_2^m(\nearrow) . \tau_2^m(\nearrow)$ as $m \rightarrow \infty$ is such a path, where the decimal point denotes the center of the path. \qee \end{example}

 \begin{example} Consider the substitution $\tau_3$ defined by